Train routes: Click for larger map |

 Cairo to Alexandria

-The air-conditioned expresses further divide into two types, the more modern VIP express trains shown on the ENR website as Special Service OD and on most other apps & websites as VIP, and the older Spanish or French express trains, shown on the ENR website as Speed AC Spanish and on most other apps & websites as just AC.
-Both are comfortable, both can be recommended, but the VIP trains are more modern and in better condition.
+The air-conditioned expresses further divide into three types, the new premier Talgo trains, the second-rank VIP express trains (both shown on the ENR website as Special Service OD and on most other apps & websites as VIP), and the older Spanish or French express trains, shown on the ENR website as Speed AC Spanish and on most other apps & websites as just AC.
+All are comfortable and can be recommended, the Talgo trains are easily the best (as good as anything in western Europe), the VIP trains are good but not quite as modern, and the Spanish trains much more worn.

 Cairo ► Alexandria |